sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
    * The switch/node would create/remove a label for start/stop.

-   Hence in case of kube-managed, the container start/stop would add/remove label `<feature name>_enabled=true`.
+   Hence in case of kube-managed, the container start/stop would add/remove label `<feature name>_enabled=true`, to start/stop container respectively.
    In case of container wait, use container-id instead of name.

    To accomplish this, the docker commands are replaced as listed below.